Chetanjain281/Lab2Repo/README.md

 # Lab2Repo
-Thss is a test repo for Lab2 Neueda Training
+This is a test repo for Lab2 Neueda Training